MaatVO/MaatVO/README.md

 My journey began with a foundation in theoretical philosophy, exploring the intricacies of abstract ideas and critical thinking.
 Over time, my curiosity led me to the dynamic fields of Data Science, where each day is a challenge and neural networks fights to achieve the best metrics in order to bring us towards the future.

-Now, as a Data Science student, I'm delving into the fascinating world of data, analytics, and artificial intelligence.
+Now, as a Data Scientist, I'm delving into the fascinating world of data, analytics, and artificial intelligence.
 I am passionate about leveraging data to derive meaningful insights and contribute to the advancement of AI.

 ## Let's Connect!